apache/metron/metron-analytics/metron-profiler/README.md

 The units used to specify the `profiler.period.duration`.
 This value should be defined along with [`profiler.period.duration`](#profilerperiodduration).

 *Important*: To read a profile using the Profiler Client, the Profiler Client's `profiler.client.period.duration.units` property must match this value.
 Otherwise, the [Profiler Client](metron-analytics/metron-profiler-client) will be unable to read the profile data.

+### `profiler.window.duration`

+*Default*: 30

+The duration of each profile window.
+Telemetry that arrives within a slice of time is processed within a single window.

+Many windows of telemetry will be processed during a single profile period.
+This does not change the output of the Profiler, it only changes how the Profiler processes data.
+The window defines how much data the Profiler processes in a single pass.

+This value should be defined along with [`profiler.window.duration.units`](#profilerwindowdurationunits).

+This value must be less than the period duration as defined by [`profiler.period.duration`](#profilerperiodduration) and [`profiler.period.duration.units`](#profilerperioddurationunits).

+### `profiler.window.duration.units`

+*Default*: SECONDS

+The units used to specify the `profiler.window.duration`.
+This value should be defined along with [`profiler.window.duration`](#profilerwindowduration).

+### `profiler.window.lag`

+*Default*: 1

+The maximum time lag for timestamps.
+Timestamps cannot arrive out-of-order by more than this amount.
+This value should be defined along with [`profiler.window.lag.units`](#profilerwindowlagunits).

+### `profiler.window.lag.units`

+*Default*: SECONDS

+The units used to specify the `profiler.window.lag`.
+This value should be defined along with [`profiler.window.lag`](#profilerwindowlag).

 ### `profiler.workers`